imaranjan/Target_/README.md

 # Target_Insights

-This project Explores the insights through Target's dataset for country Brazil.
+This project Explores the insights through Target's dataset for the country Brazil.